jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 },
 {
 "Treatment": "Antibiotics",
-"Details": "Sometimes used if your CRS flares and your doctor thinks there may be an infection.", "Examples": "Amoxicillin-clavulanate for 10 days.
+"Details": "<i>Sometimes</i> used if your CRS flares and your doctor thinks there may be an infection.
+Benefit is a little bit controversial.", "Examples": "Amoxicillin-clavulanate for 10 days.
 Moxifloxacin may be used if you’re allergic to penicillin" }
 ]